viva1109/Pipeline_data_preprocessing/README.md

 Preprocessing steps such as OTU clustering, choice of OTU filtering threshold, rarefying can be a source of heterogeneity.
 This package envelope a pipeline building microbial count tables based on different databases and clustering method and the methods for metagenome-wide association analysis.
 It provides the convenient use of various methods for microbiome association analysis under a unified preprocessing and comparison the results based on different databases or clustering method.
 </p>

-User Reference Guide in English is on work.
+User Reference Guide in English will be updated.

 <b>Contributors</b>
 <p>